evansde77/vassal_deployer/README.md

 3. Render the vassal configuration (without the extra vassaldeployer section)
 4. Build an nginx site configuration that maps the uwsgi socket to an nginx site, with the URL /some_package on the nginx server proxying requests to the uwsgi vassal on the backend.

+If multiple vassal templates are present, they will all be grouped into the same nginx site definition being routed to different url endpoints.

 ## CLI Usage